xerpvz/PANGAN_WEB2/README.md

 A showcase of the projects I’ve built

-A platform to present my education and work experience
+A platform to present my education and skills.

 An accessible way to contact me